poolup-devs/poolup_backend/README.md

 ```

-The rides are sorted by date, in ascending order, or by nearest date first.
+The rides are sorted by date, such that the ride with the closest date is first (ascending order).

 Get all rides from Irvine to Los Angeles between 8:00 AM to 9:30 AM on 2019-09-13